Bictegravir, Emtricitabine, and Tenofovir Alafenamidepronounced as (bik teg' ra vir) (em tri sit' uh bean) (te noe' fo veer)

-Bictegravir, emtricitabine, and tenofovir should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
+Bictegravir, emtricitabine, and tenofovir alafenamide (AF) should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
 Tell your doctor if you have or think you may have HBV.
 Your doctor may test you to see if you have HBV before you begin your treatment with bictegravir, emtricitabine, and tenofovir.
 If you have HBV and you take bictegravir, emtricitabine, and tenofovir, your condition may suddenly worsen when you stop taking bictegravir, emtricitabine, and tenofovir.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will examine you and order lab tests before, during, and regularly for several months after you stop taking bictegravir, emtricitabine, and tenofovir to see if your HBV has worsened.